scvalencia/UVACommandLine/README.md

 ## TODO
 - Use a queue of submissions whenever UVA is down
 - Get statistics of problem
-- Allow to edit a source in the program
+- Allow to edit a source in the program (Calling an editor, [vim](http://stackoverflow.com/questions/6309587/call-up-an-editor-vim-from-a-python-script), emacs, sublime, atom, ...)
 - Autodetect solution's file
 - Be able to run it without using `python uva.py`, just `uva`
 - Detect files in the current folder